Mizuno Wave Rider 18Review Facts

 The Mizuno Wave Rider 18 features a lightweight mesh upper with only a few overlays in order to maximize breathability.
 These features make this an ideal shoe for warm weather running

-Mizuno’s goal is to make shoes that feel so comfortable and as if they are a part of your body so much so that you don’t know where your body ends and your shoe begins.
+Mizuno’s goal was to make the shoe feel like an extension of your body and allow for natural, comfortable movement.
 Most runners report feeling that this shoe fits as expected, even for those with a high arch

 .
 If you prefer a snug fit, you may consider stepping down half a size.
 The toe box is generally wide-enough to wear toe socks, correct toes, or other kinds of toe separators if needed.
 However, this is not likely if you have a wide foot.
 Runners are reporting an improvement from the Wave Runner 17s due to excessive toe damage seen with that model.
 It appears it was due to the construction and angle of the bottom set of eyelets.
 Mizuno has now redesigned that piece for the 18s.